TCM Classic Film Festival: No Sleep, No Food, Good Times

 Thursday, April 12th

 My hotel was over a mile away from the epicenter of the festival.
 Although exhaustion would eventually take its toll and force me into the unpleasantness that is the Hollywood cab culture, on this day I was eager to walk.
 I enjoyed silently calling out all of the stars I passed on the Walk of Fame– “There’s Bette Davis, Billy Barty, Hattie McDaniel, Mack Sennett, and Errol Flynn!”
 I listened to Frank Sinatra as I passed Capitol Records.
 I soaked in the sun knowing that I would rarely see it for the next several days.
-Once I arrived at the Roosevelt Hotel, TCM’s official Headquarters for the festival, I met up with Will to shoot our first video.
+Once I arrived at the Roosevelt Hotel, TCM’s official Headquarters for the festival, I met up with my fellow bloggers to shoot my first video: